 What mental changes happen?

 - Your child will learn to think in new ways and understand complex ideas.
-He will learn through selective and divided attention.
+He or she will learn through selective and divided attention.
 Your child will think logically, use sound judgment, and develop abstract thinking.
 Abstract thinking is the ability to understand and make sense out of symbols or images.

 How can I help my adolescent?